fanfanyjs/DSND-Starbucks-Marketing/README.md

 Python 3.5 is used to create this project and the following libraries are used:

-- Machine Learning Libraries: NumPy, Pandas, Sciki-Learn, XGBoost
+- Machine Learning Libraries: math, NumPy, Pandas, Sciki-Learn, XGBoost
 - Data Visualisation: Matplotlib, Seaborn
-- Python Serialization: Joblib
+- Python Serialization: joblib
+- Date: date
+- Warnings: warning

+Customised functions are also written using these libraries and are imported from the following python file:
+- customised_fct: RawPreprocess, TreatmentModelling, EDAplot

 ## Methodology